ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 If you want to merge two _local_ branches together, the steps are as follows:

-Let's assume your two branches are named `BranchA` and `BranchB`, and you want your changes from `branchB` to now be reflected in `branchA`
+Let's assume your two branches are named `BranchA` and `BranchB`, and you want your changes from `BranchB` to now be reflected in `BranchA`

 1. First checkout the branch you want to merge INTO: